The Association of Peñas del Carnaval and the Miguelturra City Council decide to suspend Carnival 2021

 The Councilor for Celebrations of the Miguelturra City Council, Diego Rodríguez, accompanied by the president of the Association of Peñas del Carnaval, Raúl Domínguez, appeared at a press conference to announce the suspension of the 2021 Miguelturra Carnival.

-The mayor has assured that “it is one of the toughest decisions I have had to make, but we must show responsibility for the health and well-being of Miguelturra” and has pointed out that “we have the obligation to watch over all citizens and the carnival It involves not only the ten days of celebration, but the 365 days of preparation in which there is close contact between all the members of the supporters clubs and all those who work to make our great party possible”.
+The councilor has assured that “it is one of the hardest decisions I have had to make, but we must show responsibility for the health and well-being of Miguelturra” and has pointed out that “we have the obligation to look after all citizens and the carnival involves not only the ten days of celebration, but also the 365 days of preparations in which there is close contact between all the members of the clubs and all those who work to make our great party possible”.

 Rodríguez has indicated that this painful decision “is the most responsible given the health situation we are going through due to the crisis caused by Covid 19, given the impossibility of guaranteeing the necessary measures to prevent the spread of the coronavirus in the areas surrounding the CERE, Spain Square and Carnival Street”.

-For its part, Raúl Domínguez has indicated that, despite the suspension of the town’s big party, regular meetings will be held to create a work table and, provided that the health authorities allow it, “an attempt will be made to create an initiative so that the recently released Miguelturra carnival brand “Know me” continues to sound in our country and among the smallest, future street masks“.
+For its part, Raúl Domínguez has indicated that, despite the suspension of the town’s big festival, periodic meetings will be held to create a working group and, as long as the health authorities allow it, “an attempt will be made to create some initiative so that the newly released brand of the Miguelturra carnival “Know me” continues to sound in our country and among the little ones, future street masks“.

 Domínguez he has indicated that “although it hurts us and a lot to take this measure, it is a mature, responsible decision and we must live up to the events.
 Never before has the Miguelturra carnival been stopped, even if it was prohibited.”